wp-media/backwpup/readme.txt

 * Improved: Required dependencies for destinations being displayed now
 * Improved: Displaying of error messages as error messages (red, not yellow)
 * Improved: Reduced size of vendor/SDK directory by 50%
+* Improved: Regex for BackWPup archive file detection
+* Improved: Symlink handling for file backup on WordPress folders
 * Updated: AWS SDK to Version 2.4.7 (PHP 5.3.3+)
 * Updated: RSC SDK to Version 1.5.10
 * Updated: SwiftMailer to Version 5.0.1
+* Removed: DB Optimization, because locking of tables that can make the site nit accessible
 * PRO: Wizards using a separate session handling now
 * PRO: Hash that BackWPup uses is changeable